Pairing: Gríowyn. (Gríma/Éowyn)

 "Counselor!" she gasped, kneeling by his side.
 Normally she would have been more than ecstatic to see the grey-skinned liar buried beneath the weight of corpses, hopefully with him in the same condition, but the moment was not nearly appropriate.
 She knew.

 Gríma shook his head, licking his lips hesitantly.
-"Oh, my Lady, do not doubt that I would greatly cherish your aid more than all of the gold in Gondor." he answered, his tone dripping with sexual longing.
+"Oh, my Lady, do not doubt that I would greatly cherish your aid more than all of the gold in Gondor," he answered, his tone dripping with sexual longing.
 Of course the greasy guru would think of the perverse side of the phrase.
 However, rarely had he done anything to refuse the princess, especially when she had offered her help.
-He released her wrist, but held up his hands as if to tell her, 'Stop, don't.'
+He released her wrist, but held up his hand as if to tell her, 'Stop, don't.'

 He managed to squirm out from beneath the behemoth, wrapping his cloak around his body quickly.
 Although the fabric stunk of oversized orc, he bore it.
 He could not let her see him grovel.
 She already thought him weak; he could not bear it if she scorned him again.
 Not this day.